 What is SPECT?

 A SPECT scan uses a gamma camera that rotates around the patient to detect a radiotracer in the body.
 Working with a computer, SPECT creates three-dimensional images of the area being studied.
 SPECT may also be combined with CT for greater accuracy.

 What is PET?

-Once the radiotracer accumulates in the body’s tissues and organs, its natural decay eventually produces photons.
+Once the radiotracer accumulates in the body’s tissues and organs, its natural decay includes emission of tiny particles called positrons that react with electrons in the body.
+This reaction, known as annihilation, produces energy in the form of a pair of photons.
 The PET scanner, which is able to detect these photons, creates three-dimensional images that show how the radiotracer is distributed in the area of the body being studied.

 Are PET and SPECT safe?